AgoraIO-Extensions/Agora-Flutter-SDK/README.md

 ### iOS

-Open the *info.plist* and add:
+Open the `info.plist` and add:

-- Privacy - Microphone Usage Description, and add a note in the Value column.
+- `Privacy - Microphone Usage Description`, and add a note in the Value column.
-- Privacy - Camera Usage Description, and add a note in the Value column.
+- `Privacy - Camera Usage Description`, and add a note in the Value column.

 Your application can still run the voice call when it is switched to the background if the background mode is enabled.
 Select the app target in Xcode, click the **Capabilities** tab, enable **Background Modes**, and check **Audio, AirPlay, and Picture in Picture**.

 ## Error handling

-### iOS black screen
+### iOS video cant show (Android works fine)

 Our SDK use `PlatformView`, you should set `io.flutter.embedded_views_preview` to `YES` in your *info.plist*